grattan/R_at_Grattan/docs/Packages_at_Grattan.md

 ## Using packages

-Before using a function that comes from a package, as opposed to base R, you need to tell R where to look for the function.
+Before using a function that comes from a package, you need to tell R where to look for the function.
 There are two main ways to do that.

 We can either load (aka 'attach') the package by using the `library()` function.
 We typically do this at the top of a script.